 Ketamine is typically well tolerated.
 Any side effects experienced as a result of ketamine infusions will go away within an hour of treatment.
 Commonly reported side effects during treatment include an altered mental state, feeling disconnected or in a dreamlike state.
 Some patients may experience a slight elevation in blood pressure, confusion, blurred vision, slurred speech, nausea, and vomiting.
 Most of these side effects usually subside shortly after the infusion.

 Therapy Patient Experience

 Please give us a call at 385-626-6027 to speak to one of our knowledgeable team members about how you can begin ketamine therapy.

 Usually, ketamine is administered intravenously in small doses over 40 minutes.

-Most people start with about six doses over a period of two to three weeks.
+Most people start with about six doses over a period of three to six weeks.
 Some patients require maintenance boosters every few weeks or several months after the first six treatments.

 Recent studies show that ketamine therapy can have long-lasting effects on depression, even though the drug only stays in the body a short time.